Au2mater/MyGPTs/README.md

 - Danish

 __Knowledge base sources currently supported__
-<br>PDF, DOC, DOCX, MD, TXT and web URLs
+<br>PDF, DOC, DOCX, MD, TXT, and web URLs

+## Prototype in Beta
+Please note that this app is currently in beta and is still a prototype.
+Breaking changes may occur as I continue to improve and refine the functionality.
+I appreciate your understanding and feedback as I work towards a stable release.

+Version: 0.2.1

 ## Prerequisites